HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 It’s so obvious in hindsight that he wonders what takes himself and General Natasha so long to think of this move.
-People thinks he is getting old, slow, and forgetful, and increasingly desires a replacement—a young, attractive, unthreatening, and easily manipulatable replacement.
+People thinks he is getting old, slow, and forgetful, and increasingly desires a replacement — a young, attractive, unthreatening, and easily manipulatable replacement.
-Put her out there in the public so no one can ignore her, then wait for him to die—better yet, remove him now and speed things along.
+Put her out there in the public so no one can ignore her, then wait for him to die — better yet, remove him now and speed things along.
-Boom, Natasha gets her puppet Queen, pushes through that fat environment-destroying scenery-ruining foreign mining deal, and finally becomes the real ruler of the island, as she removes the only opposition left in the government—him.
+Boom, Natasha gets her puppet Queen, pushes through that fat environment-destroying scenery-ruining foreign mining deal, and finally becomes the real ruler of the island, as she removes the only opposition left in the government — him.

 He almost wants to applaud her for thinking of this.
 Almost.